reSITE is a global non-profit acting to improve the urban environment.

 At our second event, a pretty famous architect stepped on a reSITE stage in front of about 600 people and said something like this: “reSITE.
 I really hate this name.
 What does it mean - reSITE?
 Who came up with this?”
-I had to laugh.
+We had to laugh.
 The beauty of this name is that it can mean whatever we want it to relative to cities and sites.
 We want you to be inspired to reTHINK, reLEARN, reIMAGINE, reDO the city when needed.

 We aim to improve all the way to the end of every project.
-We learn, we improve and we move quickly.
+We learn, we improve, and we move quickly.

-urbanism architecture innovations
+urbanism architecture innovation

 world class events